-You can drive, operate machinery, and do anything you normally do when taking a hemp product, like CBD oil.
-This is why CBD products have become legal from coast to coast and people are using them in states where medical marijuana isn’t available yet.
+With Hemp, you can drive, operate machinery, and do anything you normally do.
+You get a great feeling but without the “high”, and that is why CBD products have become legal from coast to coast and people are using them in states where medical marijuana isn’t available yet.

-Cannabis, in all its forms, has given relief to millions of people who have sought relief from a myriad of symptoms associated with a host of chronic conditions.
-Those who have had little to no positive impact from taking drugs for epilepsy have found a dramatic reduction in both the number of seizures that they experience, as well as their severity when taking cannabis.
+Cannabis, in all its forms, has given relief to millions of people who have sought relief from a myriad of symptoms associated chronic conditions.
+Those who have had little to no positive impact from taking traditional drugs for epilepsy have found a dramatic reduction in both the number of seizures that they experience, as well as their severity when taking cannabis derived products..